 But the pedestrian-friendly Pearl Street Mall has plenty of one-of-a-kind shops.
 That’s not to say the mall is chain free.
 Shops like Athleta, Starbucks, Billabong, Urban Outfitters, Volcom, Steve Madden, Prana and Patagonia line the brick street.
 But these big brands are interspersed with even more local shopping options.

-Here are nine of the best local shops on and around the Pearl Street Mall.
+Here are some of the best local shops on and around the Pearl Street Mall.

 Voss is a store, but it feels like a museum.
 Everything here is so carefully handpicked and incredible that it feels like it should be part of an exhibition.
 Each piece could be, too.
 The store selects items that tell a story.